pivotal/docs-tap/scc/delivery-with-flux.hbs.md

         name: hello-app-values
   ```

-  The Package references the package’s refName, version fields, and the versionSelection property which has a constraint's subproperty to give more control over which versions you choose to install.
+  The Package references the package’s refName, version fields, and the
+  versionSelection property which has a constraint's subproperty to give more
+  control over which versions you install.

-1. To manage App and PackageInstall CR privileges by using a service account, you need the verbs in the following role to work with ConfigMaps:
+1. To manage App and PackageInstall custom resource (CR) privileges by using a service account, you need the following verbs to work with ConfigMaps:

   ```yaml
   kind: Role